soarpenguin/vidardb/WINDOWS_PORT.md

 * Operating System: Windows Server 2012 R2 Datacenter
 * 100 Million keys; each key is of size 10 bytes, each value is of size 800 bytes
 * total database size is ~76GB
-* The performance result is based on RocksDB 3.11.
+* The performance result is based on VidarDB 3.11.
 * The parameters used, unless specified, were exactly the same as published in the GitHub Wiki page.

-### RocksDB on flash storage
+### VidarDB on flash storage

 #### Test 1.
 Bulk Load of keys in Random Order